If your child is sick, you'll probably have many questions to ask your doctor.

 Will this medicine conflict with my child's other medicines, including over-the-counter

-treatment such as herbal remedies?
+medicines and alternative treatment such as herbal remedies?

 Common Problems With Childhood Medicines

 Some parents may forget to have their children finish a prescription.
 If the medicine

 (for example, a pain medicine) is to be taken "as needed for symptoms," you don't